Subscribe on Facebook

 Directions: Take Subway Line 9 to Dongjing Station, then take a Didi or Taxi to the hotel.

 How'd I get in?
-I called the hotel, spoke to a local gentleman that worked there, told him I really just wanted to take pictures and see the hotel.
+I called the hotel, spoke to a local gentleman at guest services, told him I really just wanted to take pictures and see the hotel.
 He gave in, sent me his personal number, and said to text him when I got up there.
-I could only arrive by taxi, and he'd give the taxi number to the entrance security to have them let me in.
+I could only arrive by taxi, and he'd give the taxi number to the security at the entrance to have them let me in.
 So I took the subway to Dongjing Station, hopped in a taxi, and made my way in.
 Crazy, right!?

 Hit an Observation Deck